 Booties, and their early fall cousins, shooties or shoe booties, have almost become synonymous with fall footwear.
 Sure we’ll wear other shoes, but when we really want to achieve that autumn-like style we’ll want to slip into some suede, leather or animal embossed booties.

 Of course a gal doesn’t want to wear booties every day, especially as much as we’re staying in.
 So you’ll probably want a pair of fall and winter flats, too.
 This year ballet flats are losing favor, but you can certainly still wear them if they’re your jam.
 Pointy toe flats are in more than ever and, indeed, they do create a more sophisticated look and elongate the leg.
 But if you can’t wear pointy toe shoes never fear.
-Square toed shoes are really trending.
+Square toed shoes are really trending, too.

+Let’s round up this fall 2021 wardrobe essentials list with a handbag.
 A neutral handbag is an essential in any season, but you’ll probably be ready to change up from whatever you’ve been carrying this spring and summer.
 If you have invested in a high quality handbag in the past, don’t hesitate to bring it out of its duster bag.
 But if you’re looking for a new neutral bag, you’ll find plenty in every category.